kartikgothwal/TXON_02/README.md

 # TASK_02 📱 1️⃣2️⃣3️⃣

-The repo for the TXON Intership Task -2 A simple iPhone calculator code-along using HTML, CSS, and Vanilla JavaScript!
+The repo for the TXON Intership Task-2 A simple iPhone calculator code-along using HTML, CSS, and Vanilla JavaScript!

 Symbols used in this app: ± % ÷ × − + =